HuMingLab/MAPS2.0/README.md

   * VGAM (v1.1.2)

 **Chromap installation** <br>
-Follow installation steps from : https://github.com/haowenz/chromap .
+Follow installation steps from : https://github.com/haowenz/chromap <br>
-Add chromap installation path to LD_LIBRARY_PATH, if required.
+Add chromap installation path to LD_LIBRARY_PATH, if required. <br>
-Before mapping and running MAPS pipeline, an index of the reference needs to be created and saved on the disk.
+Before mapping and running MAPS pipeline, an index of the reference needs to be created and saved on the disk. <br>
-Run following command :
+Run following command : <br>
-      chromap -i -r ref.fa -o index
+      chromap -i -r ref.fa -o index <br>

 **Juicer tools (needed only if you want .hic file; in feather dir on github)**